hapins/figma-mcp/README.md

 A Model Context Protocol server for Figma API integration.
 This package provides a set of tools to interact with the Figma API through the Model Context Protocol.

+> **Note**: This package was implemented by [Cline](https://github.com/cursor-ai/cline), an open-source CLI tool for Claude AI.
+All code in this repository was written by Claude through Cline.

 ## Installation

 ```bash